Ham5andw1ch/NewDots/README.md

 # GTK Theming

 * Papirus-Dark for the icons
-* Paper for the taskbar icons
+* Paper for the tray icons
 * Adapta-Nokto for the overall GTK theme